Hardik426/House-price-predictor/README.md

 # House-price-predictor
-Thi swas created to predict the house of a particular area
+This was created to predict the house of a particular area